Linear displacement current solely driven by the quantum metric: Displacement current from electric polarization

-\textit{The LDHE from the electric polarization}.--- In terms of Maxwell's classical electromagnetic theory, for insulating or gapped systems, the conduction current vanishes due to the lack of free charges while an AC electric field $E_\beta(t)=E_\beta\cos(\omega t)$ can generate a displacement current density $J^D_\beta=\partial_t D_\beta$, where $D_\beta \equiv E_\beta (t) + 4 \pi \epsilon_0 P_\beta (t)$ is the displacement field with $\epsilon_0$ and $P_\beta$ the vacuum dielectric constant and the electric polarization induced by the positional shift of bound charges, respectively.
-Interestingly, although the electric polarization of crystalline solids has been well understood through the geometric phase of Bloch electrons \cite{Niu2010}, the displacement current seems not to appreciate any geometrical effects and also Hall effects.
+Before presenting the quantum theory, it is instructive to give a heuristic argument on the origin of displacement current.
+In terms of Maxwell's classical electromagnetic theory, for insulating or gapped systems, the conduction current vanishes due to the lack of free charges.
+However, an AC electric field $E_\beta(t)=E_\beta\cos(\omega t)$ can generate a displacement current density $J^D_\beta=\partial_t D_\beta$, where $D_\beta \equiv E_\beta (t) + 4 \pi \epsilon_0 P_\beta (t)$ is the displacement field with $\epsilon_0$ and $P_\beta$ the vacuum dielectric constant and the electric polarization induced by the positional shift of bound charges \cite{Nagaosa}, respectively.
+Interestingly, although the (spontaneous) electric polarization of crystalline solids has been well understood through the geometric phase of Bloch electrons \cite{Niu2010}, the displacement current seems not to appreciate any geometrical effects and also Hall effect, as far as we know.